KKrauss8/Huff4J/README.md

 # Huff4j
-A Huffman encoding implementation in Java.
+A super-simple Huffman encoding implementation in Java. <br>
+<br>NOTE: Work In Progress